omni-network/omni/halo/evmredenom/README.md

 - The same snapsync logic is used in the `evmredenom` module to verify the proofs and apply the changes.
 - This ensures that all accounts are submitted in the correct order.
 - Mapping of account hash to account address is done by EVM genesis alloc and debug_preimage queries.
-- For operational efficiency, a single fullnode can be configured to run the submission process at the upgrade height.
+- For operational efficiency, a single archive can be configured to run the submission process at the upgrade height.
 - Since that node stops processing the chain, this ensures that geth has the required state.
 - Once all batches are submitted, the `evmredenom` module marks the process as complete.